multitudes/AdventOfCode2020/README.md

 [![twitter](https://img.shields.io/badge/twitter-wrmultitudes-blue.svg?style=plastic&logo=twitter&logoColor=white)](https://twitter.com/wrmultitudes)
 [![hashnode](https://img.shields.io/badge/hashnode-laurentbrusa-blue?style=plastic&logo=hashnode&logoColor=white)](https://laurentbrusa.hashnode.dev)

-# Advent Of Code 2020 in Swift✨🚀
+# Advent Of Code 2020 in Swift ✨🏝

 ## What is Advent of Code?
 [Advent of Code](http://adventofcode.com) is an online event created by [Eric Wastl](https://twitter.com/ericwastl).
 Each year an advent calendar of small programming puzzles is unlocked once a day, they can be solved in any programming language you like.